1.4 Scoring, Results, Retakes, and Maintenance

 Key Takeaways

-• Final LEED v4/final exams display results at exam end, while beta results are delayed until analysis is complete.
+• Final exams display a pass/fail result on screen at the end; beta exam results are delayed until item analysis is complete.

-• LEED Green Associates must earn 15 continuing education hours within 2 years, including required LEED-specific hours under CMP guidance.
+• LEED Green Associates must earn 15 continuing education hours every 2 years, including at least 3 LEED-specific hours, under the CMP.

 Score facts without score myths